solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     az dt route create -g RESOURCE_GROUP_NAME -n DIGITAL_TWINS_INSTANCE_NAME --endpoint-name EventHubEndpoint --route-name EventHubRoute --filter "type = 'Microsoft.DigitalTwins.Twin.Update'"
     ```

 2. Establishing this route will provide data into an event hub located in the **{PREFIX}eventhubnamespaces** resource of the lab resource group.
-This event hub (**tsieventhub**) exposes a **tsi-preview** consumer group which are used as the Event Source of the Time Series Insights environment.
+This event hub (**tsieventhub**) exposes a **tsi-preview** consumer group which is used as the Event Source of the Time Series Insights environment.

 ### Task 3: View incoming telemetry using Time Series Insights